 You should submit your application no later than six weeks before your course starts, and no earlier than 12 weeks.

 Your application will be allocated a unique Transaction Reference Number (TRN) by the Australian Government.
 You can find out about the status of your application online.

-Once you get your visa, there are a number of things you need to do to ensure it remains valid, including:
+Once you get your student visa for Australia, there are a few ways to ensure it remains valid:

 - Remain enrolled and maintain satisfactory course progress and attendance

 - Provide your Australian address to your university or college so they can contact you (do not forget

 - to let them know if you move)

 - Continue to be able to financially support yourself while in Australia

 - Do not breach the working conditions that apply to your visa